Dansti/MusicVisuals/README.md

 # Instructions

--Fork the Repository
+- Fork the Repository
--Open the MusicVisuals Folder in My Visual Studio -Press F5
+- Open the MusicVisuals Folder in My Visual Studio
+- Press F5
--Instructions will appear on the menu
+- Instructions will appear on the menu
--You can press space to play music or q to view controls -You can switch songs with 1-9 when paused
+- You can press space to play music or q to view controls
+- You can switch songs with 1-9 when paused
--You can rewind songs with the r button
+- You can rewind songs with the r button

 # How it works